mtunix/haxxboard/README.md

 | Supported Targets | ESP32-S2 | ESP32-S3 |
 | ----------------- | -------- | -------- |

+# Haxxboard

+## Troubleshooting

+### UART BROKEN

+If you accidentally programmed the UART pins use the following key combination to enter the flash mode via USB:

+- Hold down the BOOT button
+- Press and release the RST button
+- Release the BOOT button

+Then flash.

 # TinyUSB Human Interface Device Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)